CoreMedia/ckeditor-plugins/packages/ckeditor5-data-facade/README.md

 TODO: We may want to also provide a solution here.

-[ckeditor/ckeditor5-11900]: <https://github.com/ckeditor/ckeditor5/issues/11900> "Veto Autosave on "no semantic change" · Issue #11900 · ckeditor/ckeditor5"
+[ckeditor:ckeditor5:11900]: <https://github.com/ckeditor/ckeditor5/issues/11900> "Veto Autosave on 'no semantic change' · Issue #11900 · ckeditor/ckeditor5"